-If you’re breastfeeding (or if you ever have) you’ve likely experienced it as some combination of delightful, difficult, awkward, pleasant, painful, exhausting, terrible, or all of the above.
-But one thing’s for sure: It’s likely to make you hungry — and for good reason.
+If you’ve ever breastfed, you know the experience can be a surprising combination of delightful, difficult, awkward, pleasant, painful, exhausting, terrible, or all of the above.
+But no matter what, it’s likely to make you hungry — and for good reason.
 Your body burns 300 to 500 calories per day producing milk.
 Then there’s the fact that feeding yourself and your baby can be quite the challenge, especially in the early days when nursing sessions are nonstop (and therefore, having a free hand or two to whip up a snack can feel pretty impossible).

 But fear not, mama: There is hope.
 These breastfeeding snacks are nutritious, delicious and filling.
 The best part?
 Most of them can be stashed in/on/around your nightstand, for the easiest of access.